Cory Hughart

 2012–

-Full-stack web development | App development
+WordPress web development | React Native app development

 Full disclosure: my full-time job takes precedence over freelance work.